Marketing Automation for Small Businesses – A Complete Guide

 A Beginner-Friendly Explanation

-Marketing automation for small simplifies repetitive marketing tasks by using software to handle them automatically.
+Marketing automation for small businesses simplifies repetitive marketing tasks by using software to handle them automatically.
 It’s like having a virtual assistant that works 24/7 to keep your marketing efforts on track.

 How It Streamlines Tasks